MarcusRoeckrath/fbtr64toolbox/README.md

 # Set this to true if you are affected."
 FBREVERSEFTPWAN="false"

+# Use http or https SOAP request
+# Normally http requests are much faster than https requests.
+type="https"

 # Authentification settings
 # dslf-config is the standard user defined in TR-064 with web login password.
 # You can use any other user defined in your fritzbox with sufficient rights.